-American Government, 12th grade (1 semester)
+Government (1 semester)

-Prerequisite: U.S. History since 1877, 11th grade
+Prerequisite: U.S. History 11

 This is a semester course paired with Economics and required for all 12th grade students for graduation from high school.
 It includes a description and an analysis of the government of the United States.
 Emphasis is placed on the development of the concepts contained in the Constitution and the relationship between the government and the people of the United States.